 If you’re looking for a heart rate monitor for heart rate training, the Garmin Heart Rate Monitor Regular Strap is the perfect running accessory to help you accurately measure your heart rate across all the zones.
-In this post, I’ll review the design, comfort, accuracy and more to help you determine if this HRM chest strap or any heart monitor in general is worth purchasing.
+In this Garmin HRM review, I’ll review the design, comfort, accuracy and more to help you determine if this HRM chest strap or any heart monitor in general is worth purchasing for your next run.

 Why I use and wear a Heart Rate Monitor